xiaochuany/mojo-gpu-puzzles/book/src/puzzle_11/puzzle_11.md

-# Puzzle 11: 1D convolution
+# Puzzle 11: 1D Convolution

 In signal processing and image analysis, convolution is a fundamental operation that combines two sequences to produce a third sequence.
 This puzzle challenges you to implement a 1D convolution on the GPU, where each output element is computed by sliding a kernel over an input array.